 - (a) How many different 2 digit numbers are possible? - (b) How many 3 digits numbers with repetition are possible? - (c) How many 4 digit even numbers without repetition are possible.

-You have a party at your place.
+1) You have a party at your place.
 You go to shop.
-Find the no. of items and there types of wafers are available.
+Find the no. of items and their flavours.

 Flavours of cakes are available.

 Flavours of cookies are available.